mpalourdio/ng-http-loader/.github/issue_template.md

 ## ng-http-loader version

-## It does not work as expected on internet explorer or safari
+## It does not work as expected on Internet explorer or Safari

-I just don't care :)
+Nothing works as expected on Internet explorer or Safari.